Zhimin-C/starter-hugo-academic/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: I am primarily focused on studying computer vision and deep learning, with a particular emphasis on 3D self-supervised learning, 3D semi-supervised learning, multi-modality learning, and exploring the application of foundational models in 3D areas.

-I’m open to research internship at 2024 spring, summer, or fall.

 # Interests to show in About widget
 interests:
   - Self/semi-supervised learning